RESILIENT Cedar key

 Community Emergency

 Community and emergency facilities are concentrated in areas with increasing flood exposure, placing essential public services at greater risk during future coastal hazards.
-Reducing flood impacts on these facilities is critical to ensuring uninterrupted emergency response, public services, and community support.
+Reducing flood impacts is to ensuring uninterrupted emergency response, public services, and community support.

 Click the map to enlarge.